Homemade Garlic Bread

 garlic bread on cutting board

-Garlic Bread is a humble side dish to go with Italian Food; mainly pasta.
-In addition to my aforementioned lasagna and spaghetti and meatballs, here are some of my other favorites to serve together with my Garlic Bread.
+Garlic bread is a humble side dish to go with Italian food, mainly pasta.
+In addition to my aforementioned lasagna and spaghetti with meatballs, here are some of my other favorites to serve together with my garlic bread.

 Love Garlic?
 Me too!
 Here are Some of My Favorite Garlicky Recipes: